Mosaic covenant: Historical-critical scholarship

-Mendenhall also addresses the theory behind blood ties and their significance to the concept of a covenant.
-As stated in the Bible, Abraham, Isaac and Jacob are the ancestors of Israel and because of their shared blood, they consequently form a bond.
-This blood tie is compared to the tie that is established by a covenant, and implies that without their shared blood, covenants would be the only way to ensure such unification of a religious group.
-Furthermore, Mendenhall notes two additional theories noting how covenants may have begun with the work of Moses, or are even thought to have been established during a true historical event with a valid setting.
-Regardless of the theories, the creation of covenants may be a mystery to scholars for centuries to come, however, the use of covenants evidenced throughout the biblical sources is an undeniable fact.

 According to Mendenhall, the covenant was not just an idea, but actually a historical event.
 This event was the formation of the covenant community.
 Wandering the desert, the clans left Egypt following Moses.
 These people were all of different backgrounds, containing no status in any social community.
-With all these circumstances they formed their own community by a covenant whose texts turned into the Decalogue (Ten Commandments).
+With all these circumstances they formed their own community by a covenant whose texts turned into the Ten Commandments.
 The Israelites did not bind themselves to Moses as their leader though and Moses was not a part of the covenant.
-Moses was just seen as a historical figure of some type sent as a messenger.
-The Israelites followed the form of the suzerainty treaty, a particular type of covenant common in the Near East and were bound to obey stipulations that were set by Yahweh, not Moses.
+The Israelites followed the form of the suzerainty treaty, a particular type of covenant common in the Near East and were bound to obey stipulations that were set by God, not Moses.